Cloning systems and action operads: A case study: the correspondence for braid groups

 We now explain how to use the bilateral cloning system structure on $\Br$ in order to build an action operad structure on $\Br_{\bullet}$.
 To see how the composition product maps $\circ_j$ are obtained, we proceed as follows.
 First, we replicate $m$ times the $j$th strand of the first braid using the cloning maps, where $m$ is the number of strands of the second braid.
 Then we add, by using $\iota$ and $\zeta$ strands to the right and left, respectively, of the second braid, so that it has the same number of strands as the cloned braid.
 Finally, we just multiply the two braids obtained this way.
 Figure~\ref{fig:CloningToOperad} shows an example of this construction.

-One can check that the maps $\circ_j$ built above satisfy all the properties required for endowing $\Br_{\bullet}$ with an operad structure in sets.
-For instance, Figure~\ref{fig:AssociativityI} and Figure~\ref{fig:AssociativityII} show the verification of the associativity axiom.
+One can check that the maps $\circ_j$ built above satisfy all the properties required for endowing $\Br_{\bullet}$ with an operad structure on sets.
+For instance, Figure~\ref{fig:AssociativityI} and Figure~\ref{fig:AssociativityII} show the verification of the associativity axiom for a particular example.

-Finally, a simple computation, depicted in Figure~\ref{fig:Compatibility}, shows that the maps $\circ_j$ are compatible with the underlying group structure of the braid groups, thus proving that $(\Br_{\bullet},\pi, \{\circ_i\}_i, e_1)$ is indeed an action operad.
+Finally, a simple computation, depicted in Figure~\ref{fig:Compatibility}, shows that the maps $\circ_j$ are compatible with the underlying group structure of the braid groups.
+The canonical projection maps $\pi_n\colon \Br_n\to \Sigma_n$ respect operadic and group structures, e.g.\ compare Figure \ref{fig:CompositionProduct Sigma} and Figure \ref{fig:CloningToOperad}.
+Thus, we obtain that $(\Br_{\bullet},\pi, \{\circ_i\}_i, e_1)$ is indeed an action operad.